Education

 The male reproductive system is designed to create and transport sperm:

-• Primary Organs: The testes create sperm and testosterone.
+• Primary Organs: Specifically, the testes create sperm and testosterone.

-• Supporting Structures: Supporting structures include the epididymis, vas deferens, seminal vesicles, prostate gland, and penis.
+• Supporting Structures: In addition, supporting structures include the epididymis, vas deferens, seminal vesicles, prostate gland, and penis.

-• Function: Sperm generation (spermatogenesis) happens in the testes, and semen transports sperm during ejaculation.
+• Function: Notably, sperm generation (spermatogenesis) happens in the testes; thus, semen transports sperm during ejaculation.

 The Female Reproductive System